I’ve noticed a curious behavior on dating apps like Tinder that always dumbfounds me.

 But there is no 100% foolproof way to do this in dating: There’s certainly no way to do it on a dating app, just as there’s no certain way to know if the cute guy who chats you up in a coffee shop isn’t only asking for your number so that he can sleep with you and then never call again.
 That’s why you always have to watch both his actions and his words and pace yourself before you jump in too deep with a new guy.

-(Note: Of course, you may write on your profile something like, “I’m looking for a great guy who cares about family, closeness, etc. but at least in this case you’re writing it as a positive rather than the negative “No hookups!” approach…)
+(Note: Of course, you could write on your profile something like, “I’m looking for a great guy who cares about family, closeness, etc.” because at least in this case you’re writing it as a positive rather than the negative “No hookups!” approach…)

 Now, we’ve seen how writing “no hookups” on your profile can be ineffective in filtering out players, but there’s also another reason you should avoid such a strategy…